-UseResponse provides a variety of channels customers may use to contact your support team.
+UseResponse provides a variety of channels that customers may use to contact your support and service team.

-Users may fill out a contact form in your support portal so you need to configure portal settings in Administration » Support Channels » Community Portal:
+Users may fill out the contact form in your support portal so you need to configure portal settings in Administration » Support Channels » Community Portal:

-- Make your community private and grant access to it only for an internal team or a set of external clients;
+- Make your community private and grant access to it only for the internal team or a limited list of customers;

 - You can also change the language of your community.

 There are use cases when you need to gather customer requests separately in different regions.
-In that case, you can create several portals in Administration » Support Channels » New » Community Portal and control the agents' and users' access to them in Menu » Users by creating custom teams with access to a specific forum.
+To do this, you need to create several portals in Administration » Support Channels » New » Community Portal and control agents' and users' access to them in Menu » Users by creating custom teams with access to the specific portal.
 Check out the article to understand how to build multiple support centers.
-Multiple forums can also be helpful if you want to build dedicated self-service portals for each of your products or brands.
+Multiple forums functionality can also be helpful if you want to build dedicated self-service portals for each of your products or brands.

-You may want to collect user requests avoiding routine authentication and extra redirects to your help center.
-Integrate support widget on any place of your website or application and capture users' requests quickly.
+You may want to collect user requests avoiding the routine authentication and extra redirects to your help center.
+Integrate the support widget into your website or application and capture users' requests with ease.
 Your customers wouldn't need to search for a dedicated platform to submit a private request.

-You may deliver instant customer service in live chat widget and popular messengers.
-In Administration » Applications you need to enable necessary channels first and then set up live chat widget settings and required messengers.
+You may deliver instant customer service via live chat widget and popular messengers.
+In Administration » Applications.
+First, you need to enable the necessary channels and then set up live chat widget settings and required messengers.

 Except for the channels your customers may use to submit a request, you need to allow them to find the answers on their own using the official documentation around your product or service.
 Please refer to the article on how to set up the knowledge base effectively.